 Lawrence is a residential college--by design and policy--and students are required to live on campus.
 Exceptions are granted only to fifth-year students (including those starting their fifth year after high school), married students, students with a documented domestic partner, and/or students with dependent children.

-Yes, if you would like an informal evaluation, you may send a copy of your college transcript with an email and attach your unofficial transcript requesting an assessment to the transfer counselor, Jennifer England.
+Yes, if you would like an informal evaluation, you may send a copy of your college transcript with an email and attach your unofficial transcript requesting an assessment to the transfer counselor, Liliana Guevara.
 Please note that this informal assessment is provisional and not binding.

 If you completed an application to Lawrence within the past year, you may reactivate your previous application folder by writing or emailing the admissions office.
 There is no application fee required for reactivation.
 Refer to the checklist to see what items you anticipate we still need to complete your file.
 Otherwise we will notify you of any outstanding documents.